 Although it can be a cool way to learn and develop a new hobby!
 If you can take these cars that are absolutely totaled and make them run again, then you should never have to put your car in a shop again.

 Trust me after this year alone I have learned the hard way how much shops will charge you to fix your car.
-If you can learn how to fix the common problems, let alone repair a totaled car, then you can make some big bucks.
+If you can learn how to fix the common problems, let alone repair a totaled car, then you can make some decent profits.

 Besides doing all the work yourself, you can certainly pair up with a local repair shop.
 You may even be able to strike a deal with them if you explain your situation and why you are bringing cars in so often.